Akshayk69/Mass-Car-Bombings/README.md

 # Mass-Car-Bombings
-Scraping data from wikipedia for mass bombings
+Scraping data from wikipedia for All mass bombings in the world.